Documentation Index

 Searching chunks

-Use the search interface to test how chunks will be retrieved by AI agents:Enter a natural language question or search query
+Use the Chunks tab to test how chunks will be retrieved by AI agents:Filter by a specific store.
+Default: all stores

 Only return chunks with relevance score above this threshold.
-Range: 0-100%
+Range: 0-100%.
+Hidden when Search Type is Keywords.

 Best practices